A Few Words About Potrero Kids

 - Children and teachers are all checked for suspicious symptoms at the start of the school day (shortness of breath, fever, cough, loss of taste/smell, headache, etc) and sent home if they have any symptoms.
 If a teacher has any fear of exposure to covid or suspicious symptoms, we work with them to keep them at home until they’ve either been tested (we can’t require, but we can recommend) or waited out the risk.
 We communicate with everyone really clearly throughout the whole process so that families always have the option to keep their child home if they’re at all concerned, but we avoid shutting down classrooms whenever possible.

-- Since reopening in June we’ve had no cases of covid and have never had to close down a classroom or school site!
+- Since reopening in June we’ve had no cases of covid spread in our school and have never had to close down a classroom or school site!
 Our community working together to maintain social distancing, keep ourselves healthy and be on the lookout for symptoms has meant that we’ve been 100% coronavirus free.